Teaching a horse to fetch a ball, a hat, or any object on command is possible- it just takes practice and patience!

 Teaching dogs to fetch is easy.
-You just throw a ball, and they, often as not, return it right to your hand.
-With horses, who lack this particular instinct, we turn it around a little: Instead of beginning at the beginning- fetching or picking up an item, we’ll begin at the end- putting the object in your hands.
+Simply throw a ball, and, often as not, they’ll return it right back to your hand.
+With horses (who lack this particular instinct) we turn it around a little: Instead of beginning at the beginning- the act of fetching or picking up an item, we’ll begin at the end- putting the object in your hands.

 If your long-term goal is teaching your horse to pick up or fetch something, begin by teaching them to “give” something.
 Once the horse understands the reward is earned by giving you the object, they’ll train themselves to retrieve any object in order to give it to you.

 Step By Step Instructions for Teaching a Horse to Fetch:

 Begin by standing with your horse and your chosen “fetch” object- I start teaching this trick with a dog-sized Jolly Ball (I prefer the smaller size as it is easy to hold in one hand and light weight).
 Whatever object you choose, be sure to store it between training sessions.
 This helps keep the object interesting and attention-catching for your horse.

 To train, we’ll first break the trick into several smaller tricks:

 Horse Fetch Training Goal #1: lipping and mouthing the most accessible surface of your object.